valivalivali/ScanSend/README.md

 Welcome to ScanSend - Your simple, private document scanner for iPhone.

+**🔒 Privacy First**: We don't collect ANY of your data.
+Everything stays on your device.
+[Read our Privacy Policy](https://github.com/valivalivali/ScanSend/blob/main/PRIVACY_POLICY.md)

 ## 🚀 Quick Start Guide

 ### First Time Setup